config-syncer/config-syncer/docs/setup/uninstall.md

 ## Using YAML (with helm 3)

-If you prefer to not use Helm, you can generate YAMLs from Kubed chart and uninstall using `kubectl`.
+If you prefer to not use Helm, you can generate YAMLs from Config Syncer chart and uninstall using `kubectl`.

 ```console
 $ helm template kubed appscode/kubed --namespace kube-system | kubectl delete -f -